mbruns13/project_1_spotify/README.md

 * Is there any significant relationship between a top song’s duration and its other audio audio features?

 ## Datasets to Be Used:
-* Publicly available spotify top charts found at charts.spotify.com/home
+* Publicly available spotify top charts found at [charts.spotify.com](https://charts.spotify.com/charts/view/regional-global-weekly/latest)
-* Spotify API data based on song ID for songs of interest
+* [Spotify API](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-several-audio-features) data based on song ID for songs of interest

 ## Rough Breakdown of Tasks:
 * Create dataframe of top songs of interest for given investigation